Modern JS toolchains like

 Links to this note

 Adding new dependencies to a codebase is a net positive until it’s not.
-The added leverage of picking up an off-the-shelf solution eventually gives way to dependency hell—fixing breaking changes, incompatibilities between things, security issues, and so on.
+The added leverage of picking up an off-the-shelf solution eventually gives way to dependency hell—fixing breaking changes, incompatibilities, security issues, and so on.